Introducing Rock the Docs: Your Team's Guide to Documentation in Confluence

 The great advantage of writing documentation in Confluence is your team can create new documentation topics and collaborate with reviewers quickly.
 You can create templates for each type of documentation topic your team uses, helping you create content quickly and in the correct structure.
-There are so many types of content you can add to each topic, from images, to videos, to dynamic content generated on the fly with macros.
-Once you’ve finished the first draft, your team can start providing feedback immediately.
+There are so many types of content you can add to each topic, from images, diagrams, and videos, to dynamic content generated on the fly with the help of Confluence macros.

 Reuse Content and Create Conditional Content Like a Pro

-You may want to do some advanced content manipulation in your documentation, like reusing content in multiple places or displaying content based on certain conditions.
-You can do that.
+You may want to do some advanced content manipulation in your documentation, like reusing content in multiple places or displaying content based on certain conditions of the user.
+With Confluence, you can!
 The guide covers how your team can create a library of reusable content for use throughout your documentation.
-The guide also covers various options for providing users with only information that's relevant to them.
+The guide also covers various options for providing users with only the information that's relevant to them.

 Publish in Multiple Languages and Versions

-Writing together is always better, as long as all changes stay organized.
-You can use techniques and apps in Confluence to manage all page updates within a space, translate that content, and publish it when a new version of your product is released.
+With a combination of techniques and apps in Confluence, you can manage multiple versions of your documentation, translate the content, and publish it when a new version of your product is released.

 Write Your Documentation in an Agile Way

 Explore how your team can incorporate documentation into the same agile process you use for product development.
 Agile processes reduce the amount of needless internal documentation your team creates and help deliver great documentation to your users.
 In fact, the key pieces of information created during an agile process translate directly into your final documentation.

 Become a Confluence Champion

 While you're busy writing, structuring and publishing your docs, just remember: it's never too late to revisit the Confluence fundamentals.